A Safer Tomorrow for Pennsylvania Children via the Safe Child Act

 Family Court & Custody Crisis: We need family court reform now.

-According to the Center for Judicial Excellence, 22 Pennsylvania children have been murdered since 2009 because of a family court judge ordered them into the contact or custody of their murderer.
-This was preventable.
-Why aren't courts preventing it?
+- The Center for Judicial Excellence has confirmed that 22 (now 23) Pennsylvania children have been murdered since 2008 because a family court judge ordered them into the contact or custody of their abuser.
+These were preventable deaths.
+The number could very well be much higher.

-One such case was the murder of three-year-old Kelly Williams, by her father, in April of 2017, York County, PA.
-After Kelly's mom told the judge that Frank Williams was dangerous, had threatened to kill her family, and she had concerns for Kelly's safety, the judge ordered shared custody and Williams shot Kelly to death and then killed himself during his first custody time.
-This legal decision lead to Kelly's death.
-There is no getting around it.
+- The murder of three-year-old Kelly Williams in York County, PA in 2017.
+After Kelly's mom told the judge that Frank Williams was dangerous, had threatened to kill her family, and she had concerns for Kelly's safety, the judge ordered shared custody.
+Williams shot Kelly to death, his mother, and then himself during his first custody time with Kelly.

-In retrospect, it’s easy for any of us to say that Frankie Williams was dangerous; he had abused his partner, and he shouldn’t have had contact with Kelly.
-But legally, things that cause permanent harm to children, like domestic violence and direct abuse, are given the same weight as lesser things like a lack of health insurance, which was a factor in this case.
-Kelly's mom didn't have health insurance for Kelly.
-The death or abuse of any child is tragic, but preventable abuse and deaths even more so.
-The death of 22 children was preventable, and the trauma that 7,367 Pennsylvania children experience yearly is also preventable.
+In retrospect, it’s easy for any of us to say that these parents were dangerous; they had abused their partner, and they shouldn’t have had contact with their children.
+But legally, things that cause permanent harm to children, like domestic violence and direct abuse, are given the same weight as lesser issues such as claims of alienation and a parent's economical status.
+A factor in Kelly Williams case was that her mother didn't have insurance for Kelly.
+The death or abuse of any child is tragic, but preventable deaths and abuse even more so.
+The death of 23 children since 2009 was preventable, and the trauma that thousands of Pennsylvania children experience yearly is also preventable.

-Pennsylvania is now poised to prevent the abuse, trauma, and deaths of this subset of children who find themselves in the family court system where strangers make decisions for them that are not in the best interest of children.
-But the larger picture of child abuse is immeasurable, and everyone can agree that greater protection is needed for the entire scope of child abuse.
+Unless we prevent childhood trauma now, Pennsylvania does not have a healthy future.
+Pennsylvania is now poised to prevent the abuse, trauma, and deaths of this subset of children who find themselves in the family court system where decisions are made for them that are not "in the best interest of children."
+The larger picture of child abuse is immeasurable, and everyone can agree that greater protection is needed and these three children should be alive today.

 Protect Children Not Predators!